FlussamApps/Years_Months_Days_Calculator/privacy-policy.md

 *   [Firebase](https://firebase.google.com/support/privacy/)
 *   [AdMob](https://support.google.com/admob/answer/6128543?hl=en)

+  User Input Content: The content you provide (such as queries and text) is sent to the OpenAI API for processing, and OpenAI is committed to protecting privacy per its policies.

+User inputs are **not used to train AI models**, and the application owner **cannot access these inputs** unless the user voluntarily shares specific input using the "Report" button within the application.

 **Log Data**

 I want to inform you that whenever you use my Service, in a case of an error in the app I collect data and information (through third-party products) on your phone called Log Data.
 This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, the configuration of the app when utilizing my Service, the time and date of your use of the Service, and other statistics.